2023 Solar Incentives Guide for Norfolk, NE - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
-This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+Under the new program, solar installation projects that are completed between 2022 and 2032, can qualify for a 30% tax credit.
+This percentage will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local Norfolk solar panel installation expert.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Norfolk solar panel installation expert.

 State & Local Solar Incentives